 A classic member is a member who joined CalPERS prior to January 1, 2013 and who is not defined as a new member under PEPRA.
-(See definition of new member below)
+(See definition of New Member below.)

-Discount Rate Assumption
+Discount Rate

-The actuarial assumption that was called "investment return" in earlier CalPERS reports or "actuarial interest rate" in Section 20014 of the California Public Employees' Retirement Law (PERL).
+The assumed long-term rate of return on plan assets.
+This is the rate at which projected cash flows are discounted to the valuation date to determine Accrued Liability.
+This assumption is called "investment return" in earlier CalPERS reports and "actuarial interest rate" in Section 20014 of the California Public Employees' Retirement Law (PERL).